 That being said, most traveling tips deal with prevention—not what steps to take if your stuff really does get stolen while you’re overseas.
 After all, those situations are bad enough at home where we at least have all of the tools at our disposal to take care of ourselves and our property.

-While (fingers crossed!) it’s unlikely, here’s what you need to know should something awful actually happen while you’re traveling:
+While (fingers crossed!) it’s unlikely, here’re six things you need to know should you get robbed while traveling:

 1. Don’t Panic

 Being a robbery victim can be a traumatizing experience, but it’s important to collect yourself quickly and stay as calm as possible.

 If you find yourself facing a mugging, don’t ever try to fight back.
 Give up your belongings and do what you can to keep yourself safe.
 No iPhone, camera, or amount of cash is worth putting your life in danger.

 Once you’re physically safe or, If you were victimized by a pickpocket, realize your belongings are missing, take a deep breath then begin writing down an inventory of what’s missing.

 This might seem like a no-brainer, but it can easily be forgotten in the heat of the moment.
 It won’t take long for thieves to begin making purchases with your cards, so head back to your accommodations—unless you're carrying your handy list of credit card phone numbers and they didn't also steal your phone—and immediately contact your bank and credit card companies.

 If your laptop or smartphone was stolen, change the passwords to your most commonly used websites—especially sites where you conduct online banking or make frequent purchases.

 3. File a Police Report

 The odds of getting your stolen stuff back is pretty slim.
 Plus, some local police can exhibit a lack of caring that makes you want to turn around and drown your sorrows in something other than paperwork.